Composition Games for Distributed Systems: the EU Grant games: Conclusions and Future Work

 This paper looks at the process of agents teaming up to construct distributed systems.
 Our setting addresses a specific scenario where one driving force/ incentive limits the size of the consortium, but another increases it.
 We made some simple assumptions.
 We assumed that the value of a researcher is independent of the members of its consortium.
 We also assumed that the Euro amount of the grant is fixed.
 What if these assumptions did not hold?
 What if the grant were some function of the set size?

 There are many other interesting directions to explore.
 We could have more sophisticated utility functions or game designer goals, or we could study ``natural'' games (i.e. not design mechanisms but look at existing systems).
-We can study more involved environments; We could study an evolving dynamic environment where new researchers are born and old ones retire.
+We can study more involved environments; such as an evolving dynamic environment where new researchers are born and old ones retire.
 What about composition of multiple systems?
 Could multiple consortiums form simultaneously or in reaction to other formations?
-In that case, could there be a domino effect?
-It will be very interesting to study the relationship between the topology of collaboration networks and consortium composition; our work indicates there may be influence of both connectivity and diameter on the SPOA.
+Would there be a domino effect?
+Is there a relation between the topology of collaboration networks and consortium composition?
+Our work indicates there may be influence of both connectivity and diameter on the SPOA.
 How does the choice of a threshold (which influences the consortium size) influence SPOA?
 Can we propose mechanisms that further improve SPOA?
 The MAGNET game is a multi-round game.
 There are known results transforming multi-round games to single round but these involve various penalties and assumptions.
 Can we provide a more efficient reduction in our context?
 We have assumed the players to be fully rational in their decision making; it will be interesting to study such games in context of bounded rationality and also with players having limited information of their neighborhood as in a distributed network setup.

-Finally, we would like to be able to abstractly define, eventually, the class of distributed systems formation games.
-This will make it easier to understand the various trade-offs and parameters.
+Finally, we would like to abstractly define, eventually, the class of distributed systems formation games making it easier to understand the various trade-offs and parameters.